Dear History Passionate of D-DAY,

 Get Ready, stand up, hook up, Check Static Line, Check Equipment, Sound off for equipment check ... and everyone replies “’OK’.
 Standing at the door ... the light turns red, then turns green; we are above the Drop Zone and this is the GO!

 A count: 1 thousand, 2 thousand, 3 thousand, 4 thousand, and the violent impact and brutal opening of the parachute.
-Then the song of silence and the buzz of the aircraft hums on its way.
+Then the song of silence and the aircraft huming on its way.
 There is something magical at that exact moment.

 The ground approaches quickly, 90 seconds of descent and PLF (Parachute Landing Fall) ...
 We are on the soil of Normandy; I realize that I have an experience of another dimension that only few people have the chance to perform.